google/pprof/doc/README.md

 ### Interpreting the Callgraph

-* **Flat Value**: the value of a location itself, is indicated by the box size.
+* **Flat Value**: the value of a location itself.
+This is indicated by the font size.
-    *   Nodes with larger box have larger flat values.
+    *   Nodes with larger font have larger flat values.
-    *   Nodes with smaller box have smaller flat values.
+    *   Nodes with smaller font have smaller flat values.

-* **Cum Value**: the value of a location plus all of its descendants, is indicated by the nodes' color.
+* **Cum Value**: the value of a location plus all of its descendants.
+This is indicated by the nodes' color.
     *   Redder nodes have greater cum values.
     *   Greyer nodes have smaller cum values.